France meets Alstom bidders with pledge to protect jobs

 Siemens also re-confirmed its interest in an Alstom deal.

-After GE CEO Immelt emerged from talks at the presidential palace late on Monday morning, the company issued a statement calling the dialogue "open, friendly and productive".
+After GE CEO Immelt emerged from talks at the presidential palace late on Monday morning the company issued a statement saying: "The dialogue was open, friendly and productive."

-"It was important to hear in person President Hollande's perspective and to discuss our plans ...
-We understand and value his perspective, and are committed to work together," it said.
+It added: "It was important to hear in person President Hollande's perspective and to discuss our plans...
+We understand and value his perspective, and we are committed to work together."

 Hollande and Montebourg have said their concerns are related to jobs, the nation's energy independence, and the location of activities both in power and rail.
 A source familiar with the discussions said GE had offered some solutions to these concerns but that there was still a lot of work to do.

 Montebourg said before the meeting with GE that France would oppose any deal it considered unsuitable.
-But the minister, who has threatened in the past to nationalize assets belonging to steelmaker ArcelorMittal, stopped short of suggesting the state would do the same for Alstom.
+But the minister - who has threatened in the past to nationalise assets belonging to steelmaker ArcelorMittal - stopped short of suggesting the state would do the same for Alstom.

 "It's too early to raise that question," he said.

-In the evening, Hollande met with Kaeser from Siemens and with Martin Bouygues, the billionaire chairman of family conglomerate Bouygues, which is Alstom's largest shareholder, with a 29.4 percent stake.
+Hollande is due to meet Siemens' Kaeser in the evening, at 1700 BST, then at 1815 BST hold talks with Martin Bouygues, the billionaire chairman of family conglomerate Bouygues that is Alstom's largest shareholder with a 29.4 percent stake.

-Kaeser later issued a statement that he had had a "very open, trustful and amicable exchange" with Hollande and Montebourg, and the Siemens board would convene as soon as possible to decide whether to make an offer.

 "It is clear that Siemens wants to remain in the race.
 They could come back with a more binding offer or with another, more detailed letter addressing some of the issues pointed out in the press, such as antitrust and jobs."